Homepage Photo

 The Tatra Mountains are divided into three main areas, each presenting unique hiking experiences and natural beauty: the Western Tatras, offering a blend of rugged terrain and forested landscapes; the Belianske Tatras, characterised by their calmer, less explored trails; and the High Tatras, known for their high peaks and alpine scenery.

-The latter, the High Tatras, present the most popular hiking destination in this mountain range and base for our scenic hiking holidays in this region.
+The latter, the High Tatras, present the most popular hiking destination in this mountain range and base for our scenic trekking holidays in this region.

 Where to stay: The charming “chatas”